 Her fair blue eyes, always pleasant, proud—unwavering.

 When I got the call from the visiting nurse that I should come home, that it wouldn’t be long, I’d never driven so fast in my entire life.

-"The doctor said three to six months!?"
-My voice had broken up into the phone line as I whipped my way down the coast, driving the few hours south, towards home, barely able to listen as the woman spoke in a soft and sympathetic tone.
+“The doctor said three to six months?”
+My voice had broken up into the phone line as I whipped my way down the coast, driving the few hours south, towards home, barely able to comprehend, as the woman spoke in a soft and sympathetic tone.
 The realization that it was happening made my stomach churn, made my head spin.

 We knew it was coming.
 But that shit doesn’t matter.

 “We can’t always know.”
 The nurse had explained, “It’s time.
 Her body put up a good fight.
 Your brothers have been in with her.
 She’s not in pain.
 She’s just waiting for you.”